raoulmoise/devops-homelab/README.md

 ## 🔄 Homelab Update (Sept 2025)

 I have restructured my homelab to run on **Proxmox VE** instead of only a standalone Ubuntu Server.
-This setup lets me organize workloads into dedicated virtual machines (VMs) and simulate production-like infrastructure.
+This setup enables me to organize workloads into dedicated virtual machines (VMs) and simulate a production-like infrastructure.
 All steps and notes are documented here:
 👉 [proxmox-setup/](./proxmox-setup)